dionjwa/dockerfiles/README.md

 ```
  Description:

+ Package haxe and some useful nodejs build utils such as
+  - chokidar-cli
+  - nodemon
+  - webpack
+  - browserify
- Package haxe and chokidar-cli+nodemon in the same image so you can run haxe
+ in the same image so you can run haxe builds automatically triggered
- builds automatically triggered by code changes, and then run the server
+ by code changes, and then run the server

 ```